codemod-com/codemod-registry/codemods/ts-morph/next/13/replace-next-head/README.md

 # replace-next-head

-Generates static metadata object based on meta tags managed by next/head.
-Marks meta tags that can be deleted.
+Generates a static metadata object based on meta tags managed by next/head.
+Marks the meta tags that can be deleted.

 ## Example: